History and connection to the Latin Patriarchate of Jerusalem

 The Order has a definite hierarchy.
 At the top is the Cardinal Grand Master who is appointed directly by the Holy Father, to lead and govern the Order.
 The Grand Master is assisted by a consultative body, the Grand Magisterium, whose task is to identify and agree with the Latin Patriarchate of Jerusalem the programmes and action to be undertaken each year to provide for the Christian institutions and communities in the Holy Land, including the operating methods and timescales.

-The Presidency of the Grand Magisterium consists of the Governor General, the Vice-Governors General and the Chancellor of the Order: this is the Order’s executive “board”.
+The Presidency of the Grand Magisterium consists of the Governor-General, the Vice-Governors General and the Chancellor of the Order: this is the Order’s executive “board”.

 The hierarchy then divides into two distinct parts: ecclesiastic and lay.
-The first, headed by the Chancellor and the Ceremonial Officer, is responsible for the Order’s spiritual development; the second, headed by the Governor General, is responsible for managing the Order.
+The first, headed by the Chancellor and the Ceremonial Officer, is responsible for the Order’s spiritual development; the second, headed by the Governor-General, is responsible for managing the Order.

-The task of the ecclesiastical hierarchy is to define programmes and events to be put in place to develop Members’ spirituality.
+The task of the ecclesiastical hierarchy is to define programs and events to be put in place to develop Members’ spirituality.
 The task of the lay hierarchy is to carry out the Order’s social and charitable activities on behalf of the Holy Land.